Stephen Cutts: Career

-In 2008, Cutts joined the Commonwealth Secretariat in London.
-He served first as Director of Strategic Planning and Evaluation at the Commonwealth Secretariat, and then as Commonwealth Assistant Secretary-General for Corporate Affairs.
+Cutts left the OECD in 2007 and after a brief stint as Executive Director of the Africa Programme at INSEAD, joined the Commonwealth Secretariat in London in 2008.
+He served firstly as Director of Strategic Planning and Evaluation at the Commonwealth Secretariat, and then as Commonwealth Assistant Secretary-General for Corporate Affairs.
 In this position, he was in charge of the administration, finance, strategic planning and human resources matters.
+In 2009, he was involved in the establishment of the Commonwealth Eminent Persons Group (EPG).
+Michael Kirby, a member of the EPG at the time described Cutts as one of the "most impressive" officials at the secretariat, remarking that he was "more energetic, more direct, plain-speaking, more willing to look at innovations".

 In 2013, Cutts joined the United Nations as Assistant Secretary-General for the Office of Central Support Services in the Department of Management.
 He was appointed to this position by United Nations Secretary-General Ban Ki-moon on 3 April 2013.
+In 2017, he became the CEO of Reach to Teach, an international charity whose mission is to improve the quality of primary education in developing countries.
+He held this position until 2020.